 Premiered on Mar.
 2, 2008 in Berlin by Freyja Gunnlaugsdóttir

 Mar 2, 2008, Freyja Gunnlaugsdóttir, Potsdammer Platz, Berlin, Germany

 In Hebrew "Shir" means A Song but also the directive Sing!
 In Persian it means Lion.
-This composition is a song for a Lion that has to sing… A short virtuosic solo for flute that explores contemporary sound production techniques.
+This composition is a song for a Lion that has to sing… A short virtuosic solo for flute that explores many contemporary sound production techniques.
 This work is dedicated to Yossi Arnheim who is the principal flautist of the Israel Philharmonic Orchestra.
 Mr. Arnheim premiered the piece in a concert series "The Flute at the Center" at the Jerusalem Music Center on January 23rd 1997.